Chaunce-y/Weathery/README.md

 - Render data on page
 - Allow user to search cities
 - Display main search results as well as 7 day forecast
-- Have list of filters (display 5 day past or 7 day future) and result display options (F/C conversion)
 - Style Page

 ### PostMVP